 Whisk the nut flour, psyllium powder, nuts and seeds, coconut flour, baking powder, any dry sugar substitute, and salt together in a bowl.
 (If using liquid sugar substitute, add it with wet ingredients instead.)

-If using instant yeast, add to dry ingredients.
+When using instant yeast, add to dry ingredients.
 If using active dry yeast, dissolve in 1 tablespoon warm water and stir into wet ingredients.
 Yeast is for flavor only and will not affect rise.

 Break eggs into a second bowl and whisk until smooth.
 Whisk in sour cream or yogurt, oil or melted coconut oil or butter, and vinegar.